jase-k/rust_web_auditor/readme.md

 # WORK IN PROGRESS

+Next milestone:
+List out all external links to check for bad links / redirects

+Upcoming Milestones:
+Use lighthouse to run an audit on every url in domain file.

 # Purpose:

 The purpose of this tool is to allow web developers to get a high level overview of website performance, and track 404 links.
 More functionality to come. . .